lxc/linuxcontainers.org/content/lxc/introduction.md

 Other releases will typically be maintained on a best effort basis which typically means until the next stable release is out.

 ## Extended support
-LXC 5.0 and 4.0 are long term support releases:
+LXC 6.0 and 5.0 are long term support releases:

+ - LXC 6.0 will be supported until June 1st 2029
  - LXC 5.0 will be supported until June 1st 2027
- - LXC 4.0 will be supported until June 1st 2025